BadPingHere/dernal/README.md

   - Leaderboard online_members: Shows a leaderboard of the top 10 guild's average amount of online players.
   - Leaderboard playtime: Shows a leaderboard of the top 10 guild's playtime percentage.
   - Leaderboard total_members: Shows a leaderboard of the top 10 guild's total members.
+- **Giveaway Commands**
+  - Allows configuiring what guild you want to track for weekly giveaways, and gives better odds to win the givaway based on serveral factors.
+For example, Having 300 minutes of playtime and 50m xp contributed over the past 7 days, along with weekly, will triple your chances of winning the giveaway versus someone who only did their weekly.
+All chances are hard-coded atm, however you can edit these as you like.
+This is primarily built for distributing tomes gained from weekly's, however this can be used for absolutely anything.
 - **Player Commands**, a couple of commands, like:
   - Activity playtime: Shows the graph displaying the average amount minutes played every day for the past 2 weeks.
   - Activity xp: Shows a bar graph displaying the total xp a player gained every day, for the past 2 weeks.